EurekaEnjoyer/Eureka_Guides/Eureka_Gearing.md

 ### Eureka Effect: Haste

   Certain pieces of gear obtainable from Eureka feature a "Haste +3" bonus, which directly lowers (does not increase Skill, Spell Speed substats) both melee and magic GCDs.
-Each point of Haste subtracts around 0.025s from GCD (will vary due to truncation).
+Each point of Haste subtracts reduces GCD and other cast and recast times by about 1% per point of haste.

 ### Cloak, Osode (iLvl 300)